Get A Quote

 Copper Wire Insulation

 There are several different types of copper wire insulation and applications, making it challenging to know which one is right for your project.
 The three types of cable insulation primarily used are plastics, rubbers and fluoropolymers.
+Choosing the right type of electrical wire is crucial for any project.
+Whether you need direct burial electrical wire for underground use, outdoor electrical wire for external installations, or indoor solutions, copper electrical wire is a reliable choice.
+Additionally, understanding which electrical wire is suitable for wet locations can ensure safety and longevity.

 Types of Copper Wire Insulation